foss42/apidash/README.md

 | Kotlin | `okhttp3` |

 We welcome contributions to support other programming languages/libraries/frameworks.
 Please check out more details [here](https://github.com/foss42/apidash/discussions/80).

+## MIME Types supported by API Dash Response Previewer

+API Dash supports exploring, testing & previewing Multimedia API responses which is **not supported by any other API client**.
+You can directly test APIs that return images, PDF, audio & more.
+API Dash Supports directly previewing these a wide variety of 🖼 image file formats such as `jpeg`, `png`, `gif`, etc.

 ## What's new in v0.3.0?